Rajwinder-Singh-19/Major_Project_Formula1_Aerodynamics/README.md

 | *Surface LIC of velocity field streamlines superimposed over the coloured pressure field* |

-This repository contains the OpenFOAM CFD case for the **Final Year Project** focused on the **Aerodynamic Design of an F1 Car** based on the 2026 Formula 1 regulations.
-The project uses incompressible, turbulent flow CFD simulations to optimize the aerodynamic performance of a Formula 1 car.
+This repository contains the record of the **Final Year Project** focused on the **Aerodynamic Design of an F1 Car** based on the 2026 Formula 1 regulations.
+The project uses turbulent, incompressible flow CFD simulations to optimize the aerodynamic performance of a Formula 1 car.

 | ![XP](https://github.com/user-attachments/assets/c0aa6cdf-30f5-4788-b43e-fe9ceb61a508) |
 |:--:|